orchid-initiative/Shade-Structure/README.md

 - Looking for internal project management documents?
 Those are stored in this Google Drive folder.
 (TODO: Fill In)

 ### Additional Resources
+- [CA Bill AB-1482 Tenant Protection Act of 2019](https://leginfo.legislature.ca.gov/faces/billTextClient.xhtml?bill_id=201920200AB1482) - This is a good resource to understand the legalities around repairs and renovations of a rented home.